-- To protect anonymity, students should use only their SCU School of Law anonymous grading ID number on exam questions and answers.
-Prior to the posting of final grades on the eCampus system, students may not reveal their anonymous grading ID number to their professors.
+- To protect anonymity, students should use only their SCU School of Law anonymous grading ID number (AGID) on exam questions and answers.
+Prior to the posting of final grades on the eCampus system, students may not reveal their anonymous grading ID number to their professors, until final grades have posted.
 Students should not include their names on any exam materials.
 In the case of Research Papers where the nature of the course requires self-identification names may be used.

-- When finished writing an exam, it is the student’s responsibility to place the exam answers, questions, used scratch paper, and all other exam materials in the envelope provided.
+- When finished writing an exam, it is the student’s responsibility to place all the exam components; questions, used and unused scratch paper, and all other specified exam materials in the plastic exam bag provided.
 Each item should be identified with the student’s anonymous grading ID number.
 It is also the student’s responsibility to ensure that all testing materials are returned to the proctor.
-Professors may refuse to accept any portion of an exam that is taken out of the testing room.
+Professors may refuse to accept any portion of an exam that is missing or taken out of the testing room.

-- If the proctor observes a student who appears to be using unauthorized materials, looking at another student’s work, talking with another student, or otherwise behaving in a manner suggestive of cheating, the proctor is obligated to submit a written description of the behavior observed to the professor, director of assessment and the senior assistant dean for student services.
+- If the proctor observes a student who appears to be using unauthorized materials, looking at another student’s work, talking with another student, or otherwise behaving in a manner suggestive of cheating, the proctor is obligated to submit a written description of the behavior observed to the professor, assistant dean of assessment and the senior assistant dean for student services.